HTTP-RPC/Kilo/README.md

     /math/addArray?values=1&values=3&values=7
     /math/addVarargs?values=1&values=3&values=7

-## RPCServlet Class
+## WebRPCServlet Class
-Web RPC services are "published", or made available, via the `RPCServlet` class.
+Web RPC services are "published", or made available, via the `WebRPCServlet` class.
 This class is resposible for translating HTTP request parameters to method arguments, invoking the service method, and serializing the return value to JSON.

 Java objects are mapped to their JSON equivalents as follows: